ArnabmoyPaul/attack-pattern-classifier/README.md

 # 🔐 Attack Pattern Classification Engine

-> **Unsupervised ML Pipeline for Honeypot Log Intelligence** — Transforming raw SSH/Telnet attack telemetry into structured, actionable behavioral fingerprints.
+> **Unsupervised ML Pipeline for Honeypot Log Intelligence** — I spent 3 months building this to answer one question: *Can we predict what attackers will do next before they do it?*

 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)